 Pairing the right side dish with this white chicken chili can turn a simple meal into a feast.
 Here are a few of my favorites that perfectly complement the creamy chicken and flavorful spices in this dish:

-• Tortilla Chips: Ideal for crumbling or scooping, they add a delightful crunch.
+- Tortilla Chips: Ideal for crumbling or scooping, they add a delightful crunch.
+They also pair well with this easy 4-ingredient guacamole.

 Can You Freeze White Chicken Chili?